ragatol/simple-lua-nvim-plugins/README.md

 # simple-lua-nvim-plugins
 Simple, minimalistic Lua plugins/scripts for NeoVim 0.7.

-Each have less than 100 lines of code and are meant to be read and modified by the user.
+Each has less than 100 lines of code and are meant to be read and modified by the user.

 ## Installation